|Rodriguez Estrada, Alma|

 Publication Type: Peer Reviewed Journal

-Citation: Rodriguez Estrada, A.E., Jonkers, W., Kistler, H.C., May, G. 2012.
-Interactions between Fusarium verticillioides, Ustilago maydis, and Zea mays: an endophyte, a pathogen, and their shared plant host.
-Fungal Genetics and Biology.
-49:578-587.
-Interpretive Summary: In the natural environment, plants interact with fungi in many ways.
-They may harmlessly colonize plant stems, leaves or roots, cause plant diseases or actively decompose dead and dying plants.
-This manuscript shows that two fungi that infect corn leaves actively interact with each other in the plant.
-One fungus colonizes corn leaves without harmful effect and can inhibit the growth of the other, pathogenic fungus thereby reducing disease symptoms.
-This fungal interaction in corn also causes changes in gene expression and in the concentration of small metabolites which may ultimately influence the growth of the corn plant.
+Citation: Jonkers, W., Rodriguez Estrada, A.E., Breakspear, A., May, G., Kistler, H.C.
+2012.
+The metabolome and transcriptome of the interaction between Ustilago maydis and Fusarium verticillioides in vitro.
+Applied and Environmental Microbiology.
+78(10):3656-3667.
+Interpretive Summary: Plants interact with fungi in ways in the natural environment.
+Some fungi may cause plant diseases or harmlessly colonize plant stems, leaves or roots while others decompose dead and dying plants.
+The goal of this study was to understand how different fungi that infect the same plant may interact and to determine the outcome of this interaction.
+Two fungi that infect corn leaves and that are capable of causing disease were found to be antagonistic to each other when grown together in culture.
+One fungus in fact can completely inhibit the growth of the other and cause changes in gene expression and the concentration of small metabolites which may ultimately influence the growth of the corn plant.
 This study thus establishes that complex interactions between these fungi may ultimately determine the outcome of plant infection and plant health.
 This information will be helpful to plant improvement specialists who are working to develop plants resistant to these fungi or for developing novel strategies for disease control.